dyellow3/frequency-counter/README.md

 - Efficient word frequency counting.
 - Options to choose between naive, hash, or both solutions.
 - Detailed timing and collision statistics.
-- Supports dynamic limit on the most frequent words to display.

 ## How to Use